whatsa4/celestia.org/src/pages/markdown-pages/resources/contribute.md

 title: "Contribute"
 ---

-"The Celesita community includes people of many different backgrounds and skillsets.
-Whether you’re a developer, an artist, or an accountant, there are ways to get involved.
-Here’s a list of suggestions that might help you get started." <br>
+"The Celestia community is made up of many individuals with a wide range of skillsets.
+If you’re interested in getting involved with Celestia, here’s a list of suggestions to help you get started." <br>

 #### Developer
 - View the Celestia github <a href="https://github.com/celestiaorg" style="color:#7B2BF9;">repos</a>